Amtrak Borealis title card

 If you need more entertainment ideas, I have an article about entertainment on Amtrak that may be helpful.

-Amtrak Borealis Coach class layout
+Amtrak Borealis Coach Class Layout

 This diagram will give you an idea of a coach car’s layout.